Rich Milot

-Richard Paul Milot (May 28, 1957 – August 13, 2021) was an American football linebacker in the National Football League who played his entire nine-year career with the Washington Redskins from 1979 to 1987.
+Richard Paul Milot (May 28, 1957 – August 13, 2021) was an American professional football player who was a linebacker for his entire nine-year career with the Washington Redskins of the National Football League (NFL) from 1979 to 1987.
+He played college football for the Penn State Nittany Lions.
+He won two Super Bowls with Washington.

+College career

 Milot played college football at Penn State University.
 After two seasons playing as a backup running back, Milot was converted to linebacker, going on to intercept 3 passes in his final year with the Nittany Lions.
-He was drafted in the seventh round of the 1979 NFL Draft.
+He was drafted in the seventh round of the 1979 NFL draft.

+NFL career

 During his nine NFL seasons, Milot intercepted 13 passes and returned them for 120 yards, while also recording 20.5 sacks and 5 fumble recoveries.
-He won two Super Bowl rings with the Redskins, from Super Bowl XVII and Super Bowl XXII.
+He won two Super Bowl rings with the Redskins: Super Bowl XVII and Super Bowl XXII.
+Milot's most memorable performance came in a 1984 NFC Divisional Playoff Game against Chicago, where he recorded 3.5 sacks in a loss to the Bears.

+Post-NFL career

+During the off seasons of his NFL career, Milot worked for the Sandoz pharmaceutical office in Washington, DC.
+In his role, he worked on the staff of Utah Senator Orrin Hatch where he attended political hearings and met with congressional staff.

+Following his retirement from the NFL, Milot worked as a Senior Tax Advisor at H&R Block in Manassas, Virginia.